-The Tucson Educational Policy Committee represents the general faculty in accordance with the General Faculty Bylaws and the principles of shared governance with the Administration.
-To effect the expression and delivery of the ArizonaMed Program at all sites where that program is delivered, unless otherwise noted, the EPC has authority to act upon the following in regard to:
+The purview of the Tucson Educational Policy Committee (TEPC) represents the general faculty in accordance with the General Faculty Bylaws and the principles of shared governance with the Administration.
+To effect the expression and delivery of the M.D.
+Program at all sites where that program is delivered, unless otherwise noted, the TEPC has authority to act upon the following in regard to:

-Educational objectives that define the educational program leading to the M.D. degree will be produced and published by the Education Policy Committee and approved by the General Faculty.
+Educational objectives that define the educational program leading to the M.D. degree will be produced and published by the TEPC and approved by the General Faculty.
 These are the objectives to which student learning will be assessed, and against which evaluations of effectiveness and outcomes will be measured.
 To that end, the Committee will:

 - Ensure the design and delivery of the educational program is in compliance of all affecting accreditation standards;